 The other, more active proposal, consists of going to Carril to follow the Seafood Route.
 It consists of rolling up your trousers, literally, and getting into the sea in order to know, following the expert advice of the women shellfish gatherers, the productive and gathering process of the clams and cockles that later on will be on your table.
 The women will provide you waterproof clothing and the necessary tools to become a shellfish gatherer for a while.
 Whenever possible, do not fail to visit the harbour market.
 After these two experiences you will value, even more, the produce you can buy in a marketplace or taste at a restaurant.

 Once you have stopped plunging into the (productive) world of the sea, we recommend climbing Mount Xiabre, around 7 km from Carril.
 There, there is a recreational area, Fontefría, where you are likely to see wild horses.
 You can trek through Xiabre, but whatever you do you should not miss the breathtaking views: the entire ría de Arousa, the confluation between the ría and the river Ulla, the Cortegada island, the valleys of O Salnés (to the south) and Ullán (to the north), Carril, Vilagarcía and Vilaxoán making up a unit.

 At NIGHT, no matter which alternative you have chosen, to finish off you can enjoy some tapas or dine out at some restaurant and after that you can have a quiet drink on a terrace with the sight of the sea.
 Think of everything you have experienced during those days.
-Let’s see how long does it take you to look forward to coming again.
+Let’s see how long it takes you to look forward to coming again.